Glen Arbor, MI

 Employment by Industries

-The most common employment sectors for those who live in Glen Arbor, MI, are Health Care & Social Assistance (27 people), Construction (22 people), and Retail Trade (15 people).
+The most common employment sectors for those who live in Glen Arbor, MI, are Construction (29 people), Health Care & Social Assistance (29 people), and Accommodation & Food Services (12 people).
 This chart shows the share breakdown of the primary industries for residents of Glen Arbor, MI, though some of these residents may live in Glen Arbor, MI and work somewhere else.
 Census data is tagged to a residential address, not a work address.

 View Data